klandestino/betterexport/README.md

 Filters - users
 ---------------

-* exports_users_logins - An array of user logins to export into export file.
+* betterexports_users_logins_to_export - An array of user logins to export into export file.
 Use this filter to restrict which users to be exported.
+* betterexports_users_logins_to_import - An array of user logins to import from an export file.
+Use this filter to restrict which users to be imported.